ethagnawl/tools-deps-experiment/README.md

 NIH criticisms of the Lisp ecosystem.
 For instance, there is a lot of value in being able to add one line to your project.clj file in order to add a plugin that handles X. It prevents you from having to write error-prone scripts which have nothing to do with your problem domain.

-I haven't tried using a dependency in a build script but it should _just work_ (I'll see about adding an example which does this).
+I haven't tried using a dedicated build dependency in a build script but it should _just work_.
+(I'll see about adding an example which does this).
 It'll be interesting to see if the community embraces tools.deps and starts building a curated repository of build libraries a la Docker Hub or the Chef Supermarket.